16 Great Reasons to Visit Brasov, Romania in 2025

 Poiana Brașov

-While in Poiana Brașov you will mostly find hotels, resorts, and restaurants, Predeal is a town south of Brașov.
+While in Poiana Brașov, you will mostly find hotels, resorts, and restaurants, Predeal is a town south of Brașov.
 It’s at a slightly higher altitude than Poiana Brașov and has five major ski runs.
 Go there to breathe some pure mountain air and enjoy nature.

 13. Awesome views from the top